 The ADI Instructional Model

 We use the ADI instructional model to create all our math and science investigations.
-This model includes seven stages of activity.
-Each stage plays an important role in helping students use disciplinary ideas along with their own ideas to figure out how or why something happens or to develop a solution to a problem in the world around them.
-Students also have an opportunity to use different disciplinary practices and literacy skills during each stage of a lesson as they work together to make sense of what they are seeing or doing and to move their thinking forward.
-A brief description of what happens during each stage of the instruction model is provided below.
+Each of the seven stages plays an important role in helping students use disciplinary ideas along with their own ideas to figure something out about the world around them.
+Students use different disciplinary practices and literacy skills during each stage of a lesson as they collaborate and move their thinking forward.
+Continue reading for a brief description of each stage.

 Stage 1: Task

-- An investigation begins with the introduction of a phenomenon or a problem to figure out.
-Students then share what they noticed and wonder about the phenomenon or problem before they are introduced to the task.
-This stage ends with students sharing their ideas about the phenomenon or problem and identifying things they will need to learn more about.
+- An investigation begins with the introduction of a phenomenon or problem to figure out.
+Students discuss what they notice and wonder about the phenomenon or problem.
+The task is introduced to students and they share ideas about the phenomenon or problem.
+The stage ends with students identifying what they need to learn more about.

 Stage 2: Ideas

-Students read about some disciplinary ideas that they can use during the investigation and then identify the ideas they think will be most useful or helpful by talking with the other members of their team.
-The intent of this stage is to “put some ideas on the table” that students can work with as they work together to figure out the phenomenon or develop a solution to the problem.
+Students begin this stage by reading about disciplinary ideas they can use during the investigation and talking with their group to identify which ideas they think will be the most useful or helpful.
+The intent of this stage is to “put some ideas on the table” for students to use as they work together to figure out the phenomenon or develop a solution to the problem.

 Stage 3: Plan

-Students work together to create a plan for collecting the additional information that they will need to complete the task and how they will make sense of it once they have it.
-Each group then shares their plan with another group or the classroom teacher so they can get feedback about their thinking.
-They then use the feedback to revise their plan and make it better.
+In this stage, students work in their groups to create a plan for collecting and making sense of additional information that they will need to complete the task.
+The student groups share their plans with each other or the classroom teacher to get feedback about their thinking, then use the feedback they gathered to revise and improve their plan.

 Stage 4: Do

-The different teams follow their plan to collect the data or additional information they need during this stage.
-Students use different tools, materials, or techniques depending on the nature of the phenomenon or problem.
-They then work together to make sense of the data or information they gathered to figure out a tentative explanation or solution to the problem.
+During this stage, each group follows their plan to collect the data or additional information they need.
+Students use different tools, materials, and techniques depending on the nature of the phenomenon or problem.
+After following their plan, students work in their groups to make sense of the data or information they gathered and figure out a tentative explanation or solution to the problem.